Board of Directors

 She has since returned to visit Poland multiple times, bringing her American family and friends to meet her Polish family.
 After her summer volunteering with LE Remi put her Georgetown Computer Science and Government degrees to use working as the Director of Technology and then Senior Director of Technology.
 These positions enabled her to focus on the sustainability of the organization and make sure that the programs she loves will be around for many years to come.

 Currently, she spends her time in sunny New Mexico working as a computer security analyst at a large national laboratory.
 When she isn’t exploring the nearby mountains or dying in the summer heat she loves photography, cooking, and getting lost in new environments.

 Jill started her journey with Learning Enterprises in the summer of 2011, as a volunteer in rural China.
 Every day that summer, her students inspired her with their curiosity, warmth, and incredible enthusiasm for learning.
 For Jill, it was an unforgettable experience that allowed her to see firsthand the power of education in expanding opportunities for youth across the world.

 In 2010, Hao volunteered in the remote village of Mixi in Jiangxi, China.
 With two other U.S. volunteers and 3 teaching partners from Nanjing University, Hao taught 50+ students, but learned more from his students and fellow teachers about lesson planning, organic farming, and rice wine fermentation.

 Hao has grown personally and professionally through different roles at LE as a volunteer, Campus Director, Director of Finance, and Board member.
 Hao is passionate about maintaining the global, but close-knit community of LE volunteers and alums through mentorship.
-Hao currently lives in Washington, D.C. and works as a management consultant at Deloitte Consulting LLP.
+Hao is currently a MBA Candidate at UC Berkeley Haas and has previously worked as a management consultant at Deloitte Consulting LLP and in off-grid solar in East Africa.